UKPythonAssociation/ukpa-internaldocs/source/policies/trustee-ballot-policy.rst

 - Ballot papers are collected from members and held securely until counting commences.
 - At counting, ballot papers are grouped by the combination of votes cast and the total number in each group recorded.
-- The counts shall be made available to any member on request.
+- The counts will be recorded according to the :doc:`../../policies/decision-making`.
 - From the number in each group, the number of votes for each candidate is then calculated and the candidate with the highest total is duly elected.
 - For those groups which include a vote for the winning candidate, any remaining votes count for one half